Sunday, 18 September 2022

 Unfortunately, over the course of the trip I found the clutch very heavy, especially in town traffic.
 Finding neutral while the bike was running was all but impossible.
 I did try putting in into neutral with the clutch pulled in and coasting to a stop.
 Sometimes it worked, more often than not it didn’t.
 In the end I just sat with the heavy clutch pulled in and hoped the lights changed quickly.
 The rest of the time I switched the bike off and, rocking it back and forwards a bit, located neutral that way.

-On the matter of stopping, only fitting a single front disc on the front was, to be honest, a bit strange.
+On the matter of stopping, only fitting a single front disc on the front is, to be honest, a bit strange.
 I would have expected a twin disc set-up on such a big bike.
 The brakes were another area where all was not well.
-There was only about 5mm travel between ‘Off’ and ‘Emergency Stop’ on the front brake, usually a sign that the caliper needs a good clean, and surprising on such a low-mileage machine, and the front brake on this particular machine wasn’t terribly effective either, being only really useful to stop you rolling backwards or forward while stopped.
+There was only about 5mm travel between ‘Off’ and ‘Emergency Stop’ on the front brake, usually a sign that the caliper needs a good clean, and surprising on such a low-mileage machine, and the back brake on this particular machine wasn’t terribly effective either, being only really useful to stop you rolling backwards or forward while stopped.
 Overall, they didn’t impress and, even when hauling on them, it took a little longer to slow down than I was comfortable with.

 The standard touring screen is very good and, while not as tall as that on my Triumph, gives good protection from wind and weather.
 Just as well, since I had an open-face helmet on for the weekend and riding in the rain would have been far more uncomfortable on a naked bike.